jdcloudcom/en/documentation/Elastic-Compute/Native-Container/Operation-Guide/Instance/Create-Pod-InKubernetes.md

 ## Use steps (take CentOS 7.4 64-bit operating system as an example)

 1. Log in to the server where kubectl is installed and can connect to the JCS for Kubernetes service endpoint.
-For Kubectl client installation and settings, refer to [Install and Set kubectl] (https://docs.jdcloud.com/cn/jcs-for-kubernetes/connect-to-cluster)；
+For Kubectl client installation and settings, refer to [Install and Set kubectl](https://docs.jdcloud.com/cn/jcs-for-kubernetes/connect-to-cluster)；

-2. Download [jdcloud-virtual-kubelet.tar.gz] (http://kubernetes.oss.cn-north-1.jcloudcs.com/virtual-kubelet/jdcloud-virtual-kubelet.tar.gz) and decompress the files to enter the decompression directory, execute virtual-kubelet.sh script.
+2. Download [jdcloud-virtual-kubelet.tar.gz](http://kubernetes.oss.cn-north-1.jcloudcs.com/virtual-kubelet/jdcloud-virtual-kubelet.tar.gz) and decompress the files to enter the decompression directory, execute virtual-kubelet.sh script.
 For details, refer to [Virtual-Kubelet Deployment](https://docs.jdcloud.com/cn/native-container/deploy-virtual-kubelet)；

 3. After the virtual-kubelet deployment is complete, execute the following commands to ensure that virtual-kubelet is running normally.
 `